intrepidbird/gauss/README.md

 # intrepidbot ctf

-yeah it doesnt function YYYEEEET but it will decrypt lots of stuff like rsa and caesar when complete
+*In development / progress*

+*beta testing is going on with multiple people working on it*

-check out the source code
+Check out the source code for now please.